Basic of International Trade

-A country specializes in a specific commodity due to mobility, productivity and other endowments of economic resources.
+A country specializes in a specific commodity due to mobility, productivity, and other endowments of economic resources.
 This stimulates a country to go for international trade.
 The basis of international trade lies in the diversity of economic resources in different countries.
-All countries are endowed by nature with the same productive facilities.
+All countries are endowed by nature with the same production facilities.

 Economists cite Ricardo’s theory of Comparative Advantage as the first principle of international trade.
 This theory demonstrates that it benefits all countries to be involved in international trade, even if they do not have an absolute advantage.
 Ricardo demonstrated that countries benefit from specializing in those areas where they offer the greatest relative (or comparative) advantage.
 Thus, all countries can benefit from international trade, especially with the subsequent “knock-on” effects of this activity.